FedSS: Federated Learning with Smart Selection of clients: System Design

 This grouping algorithm has a time complexity of $NlogN$, where $N$ is the total number of client devices.
-Finding optimal number of clusters can be costly if the number of clients is quite high.
-But this computation can be bounded by limiting maximum number of clusters to try e.g. for 100 clients, it is not desirable to have tens of clusters.
-Moreover, the whole algorithm can be run in parallel with model training and new schedule can be used from next round onwards.
-Network conditions as well as training time can vary over time depending on factors like competing traffic, memory or compute back-pressure.
-Therefore, it is desirable to run grouping algorithm periodically on updated estimates of $T_i$.
+Finding the optimal number of clusters can be costly if the number of clients is quite high.
+But this computation can be bounded by limiting the maximum number of clusters to try.
+For example, it is not desirable to have tens of clusters for only 100 clients.
+Moreover, the whole algorithm can be run in parallel with model training and a new schedule can be used from the next round onwards.
+Network conditions as well as training time can vary over time depending on factors like competing traffic, memory, or compute back pressure.
+Therefore, it is desirable to run the grouping algorithm periodically on updated estimates of $T_i$.

-In our experimental implementation, we did not implement mechanisms to measure bandwidth and profile FLOPS because our experiments are simulation based.
+In our experimental implementation, we did not implement mechanisms to measure bandwidth and profile FLOPS because our experiments are simulation-based.
 However, existing mechanisms to do so are very lightweight and do not have significant overhead.
-Similarly, the profiling of FLOPS can be done by measuring time to train a round.
+Similarly, the profiling of FLOPS can be done by measuring the time to train a round.